Eidansoft/pi_docker_openvpn/README.md

 In order to simplify the process I have created this container to do all needed tasks easy and quick.

 # Manual of use

-## Create the Docker images
-Once you have cloned the project, you need to build the docker image:

-    sudo docker build . -t openvpnserver

-## Create all needed stuff
-In order to put the server up&running for the very first time, we must create some configuration files, keys and certificates.

-First things first, you must configure some specific values for your VPN.
+The first step is to generate all configuration files and keys, you can do it with the wizard 'openvpn_configure.sh'.
+This should be run into your laptop, because the keys generation takes lot of time into the raspberry.

+    docker run -it --name configuration --rm -v /path_to_folder/where_save/config:/mnt eidansoft/openvpn openvpn_configure.sh

+# What will do the wizard for you?
+It will ask you the values and configure them at following files.

-* At the `openvpn_client.conf` file you must set the domain and the port you want to use for your server.
+* At the `openvpn_client.conf` file set the domain and the port you want to use for your server.
 The domain you must be the owner, or create one at www.no-ip.com and point it to your VPN Server.
 The line to update is `remote myserver.ddns.net 1194`.

-* At the `ca_conf.properties` file you must configure the values to the ones better fit yourself, like your city, company name, mail, etc. Also here you can decide to change the size for your keys.
+* At the `ca_conf.properties` file set the values to the ones better fit yourself, like your city, company name, mail, etc. Also here you can decide to change the size for your keys.
 I have set 4096 by default, for this reason the keys generation will take some time.
 If you prefer to use other valid value, feel free to change it.

-Now we can proceed to generate the files.
-To generate all this needed files you must start the docker container with a volume mounted at /mnt (with `-v YOUR_FOLDER:/mnt`), at this folder mounted the container will save for you all the files.
-For example, to run the container and save the generated files at current folder ($PWD) you must run:

-    sudo docker run -it --name configuration --rm -v $PWD:/mnt openvpnserver /bin/bash

-Once you have started the container you can call the scripts in order to execute the different tasks:
+And also it will call the scripts to generate all keys:

 * Initialize the OpenVPN server certificates, keys and configurations.